 ABOUT

-Taja Kramberger (1970) is a writer, poet and translator, and also an independent researcher in modern history and historical anthropology (various chapters and topics from the Central-European history between 18th and 20th Centuries).
+Taja Kramberger (1970) is a writer, poet, editor and translator, and an independent researcher in modern history and historical anthropology (various chapters and topics from the Central-European history between 18th and 20th Centuries).